-Pneumonic plague, yellow fever, West Nile fever
+Glossary of terms: Pneumonic plague, yellow fever, West Nile fever, international health regulations

 The relevance of studying this topic lies in the fact that plague and contagious haemorrhagic fevers occur in areas where there are natural foci of these infections.
 These are mainly the African continent, the Americas and Asia.
-Having gained independence, Ukraine has expanded its ties with many countries around the world, and the threat of importing highly dangerous infections (EDI) has increased significantly.
+Having gained independence, Ukraine has expanded its ties with many countries around the world, and the threat of importing highly dangerous infections (HDI) has increased significantly.
 Unfortunately, the factor of the possible use of bacteriological weapons, which mainly include EIDs and quarantine agents, has not yet been removed.